Hiking to Devil’s Kettle Falls at Judge Magney State Park

 Total Hiking Club Trail Miles Hiked: 4.7 miles

 Arriving at the campground, we knew that this place was a little busier than some of the other locations.
-The parking lot had fewer cars then Gooseberry Falls, but considering there are only two possible trails, I knew almost all of them there for Devils Kettle Falls.
+The parking lot had fewer cars than Gooseberry Falls, but considering there are only two possible trails, I knew almost all of them were there for Devil’s Kettle Falls.

 The Lie Of Devils Kettle Falls

-It started with a gradual inclining hill through some great hiking trails.
-They were well maintained and lined with beautiful wildflowers.
+It started with a gradual inclining hill through some great views of a beautiful forest floor covered in wildflowers.
 I forgot about my mission and just enjoyed the view.
 That was when my husband decided that I should take the pug backpack for a while.
 I had been offering this whole time, and I secretly wanted to challenge myself with the extra weight.

 A Little Relief at High Falls